Department of Chemistry and Biochemistry

 CHEM 1335.
 Engineering Chemistry.

-Engineering-related applications form the core of this one-semester lecture course.
-Topics include stoichiometry, gases, chemical bonding and structure, periodic trends, materials, energy, kinetics, equilibrium, electrochemistry, and nuclear chemistry.
-Prerequisite: [MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471 any with a grade of "C" or better] or [ACT Mathematics score of 24 or better] or [SAT Mathematics score of 550 or better] or [Accuplacer College Mathematics score of 86 or better] or [Compass College Algebra score of 46 or better] or [Next-Generation Advanced Algebra and Functions Test of 263 or better].
+This course is a one-semester lecture course that focuses on engineering-related applications.
+Topics include stoichiometry, gases, chemical bonding and structure, periodic trends, materials, energy, kinetics, equilibrium, and electrochemistry.
+Prerequisite: [[MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471 any with a grade of "C" or better] or [ACT Mathematics score of 24 or better] or [New ACT Mathematics score of 25 or better] or [SAT Mathematics score of 550 or better] or [Accuplacer College Mathematics score of 86 or better] or [Compass College Algebra score of 46 or better] or [Next-Generation Advanced Algebra and Functions Test of 263 or better]] and [[CHEM 1320 with any grade of "C" or better] or [ALCH00 score of 80 or better]].

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.